Pennsylvania Cannabis Business Licenses

 WHAT IS PENNSYLVANIA'S CURRENT CANNABIS MARKET STATUS?

 Governor Wolf signed Senate Bill 3 into law on April 17, 2016 legalizing the use of medical cannabis in the state of Pennsylvania, making it the 24th state to do so.
 The bill listed 17 medical conditions for patient qualification, and allowed only non-smokable forms of the plant.
-Patients are prohibited from growing plants at home, and a sales 5% tax rate between growers, processors and dispensaries was enacted.
+Patients are prohibited from growing plants at home, and a sales tax rate of 5% between growers, processors and dispensaries in Pennsylvania was enacted.

 WHAT IS PENNSYLVANIA'S CANNABIS LICENSING TIMELINE & CANNABIS APPLICATION PROCESS?

 Applications are not being accepted at this time for a medical cannabis license in Pennsylvania.

 WHAT IS THE HISTORY OF CANNABIS IN PENNSYLVANIA?

 Pennsylvania’s Senate Bill 3 was signed into law on April 17, 2016 by Governor Wolf, legalizing medical cannabis in The Keystone State.
 Originally the law only allowed medical cannabis to treat a list of 17 qualifying conditions, a list that has since grown to include 23 conditions.
 The original law also limited the types of allowable cannabis to only include non-smokable products.
 This stipulation was changed in 2018, when The Health Department revised regulations to include smokable products.